-The United States (U.S.) Department of the Navy (Navy) proposes to conduct military readiness training activities and research, development, testing, and evaluation (hereinafter referred to as "testing") activities in the Atlantic Fleet Training and Testing (AFTT) Study Area, as represented in Figure 1.2-1.
-These military readiness activities include the use of active sonar and explosives within existing range complexes and testing ranges, in high seas areas located in the Atlantic Ocean along the eastern coast of North America, in portions of the Caribbean Sea and the Gulf of Mexico, at Navy pier side locations, within port transit channels, near civilian ports, and in bays, harbors, and inland waterways (e.g., lower Chesapeake Bay).
+The United States (U.S.) Department of the Navy (Navy) proposes to conduct training activities (hereinafter referred to as "training") and research, development, testing, and evaluation (hereinafter referred to as "testing") activities in the Atlantic Fleet Training and Testing (AFTT) Study Area, as represented in Figure 1.2-1.
+When discussed together, training and testing are also referred to as "military readiness activities."
+These military readiness activities include the use of active sonar and explosives within existing range complexes and testing ranges, in high seas areas located in the Atlantic Ocean along the eastern coast of North America, in portions of the Caribbean Sea and the Gulf of Mexico, at Navy pier side locations, within port transit channels, near civilian ports, and in bays, harbors, and inshore waterways (e.g., lower Chesapeake Bay).
 These military readiness activities are generally consistent with those analyzed in the AFTT Environmental Impact Statement (EIS)/Overseas Environmental Impact Statement (OEIS) completed in August 2013 and are representative of training and testing that the Navy has been conducting in the AFTT Study Area for decades.

-Major conflicts, terrorism, lawlessness, and natural disasters all have the potential to threaten national security of the United States.
+The United States is facing increased global disorder, characterized by decline in the long-standing, rules-based international order and creating a more complex and volatile security environment.
+Major conflicts, terrorism, outlaw actions, and natural disasters all have the potential to threaten national security of the United States.
 The security, prosperity, and vital interests of the United States are increasingly tied to other nations because of the close relationships between the United States and other national economies.
 The Navy operates on the world's oceans, seas, and coastal areas-the international maritime domain-on which 90 percent of the world's trade and two-thirds of its oil are transported.
 The majority of the world's population also lives within a few hundred miles of an ocean.
-The U.S. Navy carries out training and testing activities to be able to protect the United States against its potential adversaries, to protect and defend the rights of the United States and its allies to move freely on the oceans, and to provide humanitarian assistance.
+The U.S. Navy carries out training and testing activities to be able to protect the United States against its potential adversaries, to protect and defend the rights and interests of the United States and its allies to move freely on the oceans, and to provide humanitarian assistance.